FoolsGuld/FoolsGuld-Depot/README.md

 # FoolsGuld-Depot
-i'm using this to practice programming I'
+I'm just using this repository to practice programmming